Origins of the Foot-Up store

 'In Comes I' has recently been published and is a history of the revival of the traditional Mummers Play' from the Wantage area, containing 26 years of Old Father Beelzebub’s doggerel.

-Over the past 20 years Wantage Mummers have donated almost £20,000 to a wide range of local and national charities.
+Over the past 20 years Wantage Mummers have donated more than £20,000 to a wide range of local and national charities.

 The shop is manned by volunteers, so there may sometimes be a slight delay to deliveries but we promise a response within 2 working days!!